JosephVanHeurck/TowRaiders/README.md

 SID: 215077234

 # Game's Current State
-- Game starts up in the combat module in a test state
+- Game now starts up in exploration mode
-- Player can play their first turn and can only use the attack action
+- Player can take steps throw the map, however no events will occur

 # Setup
 - Open "Tower Raiders.xcodeproj" to access project in xcode